sedostheatre/sedos.co.uk/input/shows/2022-amadeus.md

       **PROPS** | Shiri Stern\
       **MARKETING** | Stephen Beeny\
       **PHOTOGRAPHER** | David Ovenden
+metaTitle: Amadeus plays at the Bridewell Theatre from 23 November-3 December 2022
 metaDescription: Amadeus, part of Sedos’ 2022 London season, plays at the Bridewell Theatre from 23 November-3 December 2022.
 Genius, jealousy and revenge mingle in Peter Shaffer’s great play